 Once you learn how to boil potatoes perfectly, you'll find many delicious ways to use them!
 I am sharing my go-to tender boiled potatoes recipe with garlic, rosemary, fresh parsley, and a generous extra virgin olive oil.
 Whether you need a quick side dish to your fish or chicken, or the perfect addition to a vegetarian dinner, these simple and flavorful potatoes will not disappoint.

-Potatoes are such a staple ingredient in many homes.
-They're relatively inexpensive and super versatile, and you can easily turn them into many delicious dishes.
-Some of my all-time favorites include these Greek roasted potatoes and this mustard potato salad!
+Potatoes are a staple food in many homes.
+They're relatively inexpensive, versatile, and you can easily turn them into many delicious options.
+Some of my all-time favorites include these Greek roasted potatoes, crispy smashed potatoes, and mustard potato salad!

 How to Boil Potatoes

 Boiling potatoes is not complicated.
 It takes three basic steps:

 - Prepare the potatoes

 Peel and cut the Yukon gold potatoes in halves.
 Or, if you're working with large potatoes, then cut them into similar size chunks or cubes.